 Rheumatic diseases we treat

 Rheumatologists are experts in conditions that affect your joints, connective tissues, tendons, ligaments and bones.
-We also care for patients with autoimmune disorders.
+We also offer autoimmune disease treatment.
 Common conditions we treat include:

 Arthritis: Chronic (long-lasting) joint inflammation that causes stiffness, pain and swelling.